jennybc/analyze-github-stuff-with-r/README.md

 #> 13            wmf      1
 ```

-Similar code is available as a [gist](https://gist.github.com/jennybc/092938a2e2b5fb7d27c5) and [in this repo](open-issue-count-by-repo.R).
+A clean script for this is available in [open-issue-count-by-repo.R](open-issue-count-by-repo.R).

 ### Pull requests on a repo